Sbonelo01/profile_card/README.md

 **What's Next?**

-  * **Practice with Props**: Use online tools like CodeSandbox or StackBlitz (as mentioned in the original `session4.html` for practice) to create simple components and pass different props to them.
+  * **Practice with Props**: Use online tools like CodeSandbox or StackBlitz to create simple components and pass different props to them.
 Experiment with various data types.
   * **Review**: Revisit the concepts we discussed today.
   * **Prepare for State**: The concept of State is central to building interactive React applications.
 A basic understanding of JavaScript objects and functions will be helpful.

-Thank you for your active participation today\!
-I look forward to continuing our React journey in the next session where we'll explore State.